Easy Conditioning far beyond Gaussian: Stability by conditioning

-\item \textbf{Counter example}: Let us now consider a simple counter-example of a family of multivariate distributions which is stable by marginalization but not stable by conditioning.
-For a given $d \geq 1$, consider the family of multivariate Student $t$-distributions with a fixed degrees of freedom $\nu \in \left[ 0, +\infty \right[$ i.e
+Let us now consider a simple counter-example of a family of multivariate distributions which is stable by marginalization but not stable by conditioning.
+For a given $d \geq 1$, consider the family of multivariate Student $t$-distributions with a fixed degree of freedom $\nu \in \left[ 0, +\infty \right[$ i.e